mayurpawar-831/Consumer-Goods-Ad-Hoc-Insights/README.md

 **NOTE-**

-ad-hoc-requests - In this file, you will find all the Questions
+ - In this file, you will find all the Questions

-All Ad-Hoc SQL Queries - In this file you will find all the Answers
+ - In this file you will find all the Answers